 To ensure that the funds will be available to cover the cost of decommissioning if it becomes necessary for the permitting jurisdiction to take responsibility for carrying out the decommissioning process, project owners typically are required to provide a surety bond, cash security, letter of credit, or other form of financial security.

-With the proper financial security in place, the jurisdiction is protected against having to bear the cost of decommissioning should the principal default on the obligation to decommission a solar generating facility when the time comes.
+With the proper financial security in place, the jurisdiction is protected against having to bear the cost if the project owner defaults on the obligation to decommission a solar generating facility when the time comes, or abandons the site at any point during the duration of its’ useful life.

 Get A Quote